 Lot Measurement, Depth.
-Lot measurement, depth of a lot means the distance between the midpoints of straight lines connection the foremost points on the side lot lines in front and the rearmost points of the side lot lines in the rear.
+Lot measurement, depth, means the distance between the midpoints of straight lines connection the foremost points on the side lot lines in front and the rearmost points of the side lot lines in the rear.

 Lot Measurement, Width.
-Excepting portions of the lot used solely for access which do not exceed thirty (30) feet in width, the width of a lot shall be considered to be the average distance between straight lines connecting front and rear lot lines at each side of the lot, measured as straight lines between the foremost points of the side lot lines in front (where they intersect with the street line) and the rear most points of the side lot lines in the rear, provided however that the width between the side lot lines at their foremost points in the front shall not be less than eighty percent (80%) of the required lot width except in the case of lots on the turning circle of a cul-de-sac, where the width shall not be less than sixty percent (60%) of the required lot width.
+Lot measurement, width, means the average distance between straight lines connecting front and rear lot lines at each side of the lot, measured as straight lines between the foremost points of the side lot lines in front (where they intersect with the street line) and the rear most points of the side lot lines in the rear, provided however that the width between the side lot lines at their foremost points in the front shall not be less than eighty (80) percent of the required lot width except in the case of lots on the turning circle of a cul-de-sac, where the width shall not be less than sixty (60) percent of the required lot width.

 Lot of Record.
-Lot of record means (1) a lot which is part of a subdivision recorded in the office of the County Clerk, or (2) a lot or parcel described by metes and bounds, the description of which has been so recorded on or before the date of adoption of the County's Comprehensive Plan.
+Lot of record means

+- 1. A lot which is part of a subdivision recorded in the office of the County Clerk, or - 2.
+A lot or parcel described by metes and bounds, the description of which has been so recorded on or before the date of adoption of the Comprehensive Plan.